kanisterio/kanister/docs/functions.rst

 Wait
 ----

-This function is used to add wait on a Kubernetes resource till it matches a desired state.
+This function is used to wait on a Kubernetes resource until a desired state is reached.

 Arguments: